Chocolate Bark is ridiculously simple to make.

 It is the perfect hipster grub, and makes the perfect gift (save some for yourself, will you?)
 Now that you know the secret, go ahead and scroll down, and play with all variations of chocolate bark.

 So sorry no chocolate chips here, you must use the chocolate block for perfect chocolate bark.
 You will break it in a snap with a hammer and a knife.

 Do you like your chocolate bark less sweet?

 If you like, as I do, your chocolate minimally sweetened and dark dark, you might want to forgo the added 1/4 cup sugar.
 Bittersweet chocolate bark is fantastic!

 Don’t forget: Cut it the messy way!

 That seems to be the trademark of authentic homemade bark: Break it off by hand.
-Nice to know that sometimes messy is recommended!
+Nice to know that sometimes messy is highly recommended!